 Rushes Pioneer Cemetery is a serene, peaceful graveyard started by Methodists in the area.
 The earliest stone dates back to 1848 and the newest in the 2000s.

-Bean’s well-known encoded headstone is decorated simply, and yet the 225 alphanumeric code is quite complex.
+The well-known encoded grave marker is decorated simply, and yet the 225 alphanumeric code is quite complex.
 Natural foliage and erosion from people making rubbings rendered the stone difficult to read.
 Lucky for us, local historical societies created a duplicate headstone in 1982 so that future visitors, code-crackers, historians, and linguists may puzzle and ponder over it.

 In order to crack the code, the clue is to start with the 7th column from the left and the 7th letter from the top.
-Whether it was due to his bilingual German and English skills, different spelling at the time, or genuine goofups, there are spelling mistakes in the message.
+Whether it was due to his bilingual German and English skills, different spelling at the time, or genuine goof-ups, there are spelling mistakes which will make it more difficult to decode the message.
 However, that’s all this blog will divulge!
 As a linguist, language teacher, and word nerd myself, I would be remiss to just hand you the answer.
 If though, the puzzle proves too difficult or your patience runs thin, head over here to see the final tribute Reverend Doctor Samuel Bean left in memory of Henrietta and Susanna.

 Ontario’s famous cryptic gravestone is the second stop in my quest to visit Ron Brown’s 160 unusual things to see in Ontario.
 Where to next?
 A plane crash site, the last wooden covered bridge, a beautiful and surprising natural gorge, or somewhere else…you’ll just have to follow along and see!
 To check out the first adventure in my series, visit the post on Waterloo’s Pioneer Memorial Tower.
 For more local reading, head on over to learn about the history of the Grand River Watershed in Ontario, Canada.
 Happy browsing, fellow adventurers!